nergalex/f5-aks-kic-lab/source/class8/module3/module2.rst

 **3. STANDARD MITIGATION and CHALLENGES**

-When a App Protect DDoS gateway applies global rate limiting, there is a chance that requests from legitimate users get blocked – a false positive.
+When an App Protect DDoS gateway applies global rate limiting, there is a chance that requests from legitimate users get blocked – a false positive.
 Gateways can reduce false positives based on the fact that a typical DoS attack is created using scripts run by a botnet controller (malware on infected computers), not directly by humans.